 Fig. 2-25.
 Biceps brachii.

 The short head starts from the coracoid process.
 The long head of biceps brachii starts from the supraglenoid tubercle and descends through the articular cavity (Fig. 2-59) of the shoulder joint and between the greater and lesser tubercles (intertubercular groove) (Fig. 2-18).

 The long head passes between the insertion tendons of the latissimus dorsi (Figs. 1-3, 2-5) and the pectoralis major (Fig. 2-8).
 (The pectoralis major covers the long head.)
 Due to the friction of the tendons, they easily get the inflammation when excessively used.

-The biceps brachii tendon is directed deep to end at the radial tuberosity, which allows for supination and flexion of the forearm.
+The tendon of biceps brachii passes the cubital fossa (Fig. 2-30), and is directed deep to end at the radial tuberosity, which allows for supination and flexion of the forearm.

 In a restaurant, the two actions of the biceps brachii are needed to pick up a piece of food and to remove a cork.

 Even though the biceps brachii passes the shoulder and elbow joints, the muscle hardly flexes the shoulder joint.